dpcheng/Discourse/docs/bugs.md

   - "TypeError: Cannot read property 'location' of undefined"
   - solution: react-router was installed as version 4.0.0, had just been released. chnaged react-router to 2.4.1

+2. Writing welcome page with different buttons that goes to different pages.
+  - error: "setState(...): Cannot update during an existing state transition (such as within `render` or another component's constructor)"